 At once I was in the Spirit, and there before me was a throne in heaven with someone sitting on it.
 And the one who sat there had the appearance of jasper and ruby.
 A rainbow that shone like an emerald encircled the throne.
 Surrounding the throne were twenty-four other thrones, and seated on them were twenty-four elders.
 They were dressed in white and had crowns of gold on their head.
 From the throne came flashes of lightning, rumblings and peals of thunder.
 In front of the throne, seven lamps were blazing.
 These are the seven spirits of God.
 Also in front of the throne there was what looked like a sea of glass, clear as crystal.
 In the center, around the throne, were four living creatures, and they were covered with eyes, in front and in back.
 Rev. 4:2-6

-In John’s account, the appearance of the Father was like that of jasper and ruby and the Spirit of God appeared as seven burning lamps representing the seven-fold nature of the Holy Spirt, and the Four Living Creatures had the faces of a lion, an ox, a man, and an eagle.
+In John’s account, the appearance of the Father was like that of jasper and ruby, the Spirit of God appeared as seven burning lamps, and the Four Living Creatures had the faces of a lion, an ox, a man, and an eagle.

 The first living creature was like a lion, the second was like an ox, the third had a face like a man, the fourth was like a flying eagle.
 Each of the four living creatures had six wings and was covered with eyes all around, even under its wings.
 Day and night they never stop saying: “‘Holy, holy, holy is the Lord God Almighty,’ who was, and is, and is to come.”
 Rev. 4:7-8

-As John was looking, whenever the Four Living Creatures give glory to the Father, the Twenty-Four Elders bow down before the Lord.
+As John was looking, whenever the Four Living Creatures gave glory to the Father, the Twenty-Four Elders bowed down before the Lord.

 Whenever the living creatures give glory, honor and thanks to him who sits on the throne and who lives for ever and ever, the twenty-four elders fall down before him who sits on the throne and worship him who lives for ever and ever.
 They lay their crowns before the throne and say: “You are worthy, our Lord and God, to receive glory and honor and power, for you created all things, and by your will they were created and have their being.”
 Rev. 4:9-11